 The Initial Requirements

-Elinext was contacted by the client from Germany.
+Elinext was contacted by a client from Germany.
 The business owner has some sort of job portal at his disposal, but he was struggling to meet all his business needs, so he decided to ask our staff to develop a modern full-scale job portal.

 Our business analyst has conducted profound research, the designer also studied the players on the market to develop the specifications.

 During the work, the scope of work was significantly increased in comparison with the initial tasks.

 After the portal design and functionality were ready, a marketing agency in Germany was hired for the web portal evaluation.
 There were issues with the design.
 Re-design works were made to create a more attractive web portal from a visual point of view.

 Technical difficulties have occurred during the work, e.g. with real-time chat smooth work.
 They were eliminated in rather short terms.